Alluxio/alluxio/docs/en/Running-Alluxio-Fault-Tolerant.md

 ### Master Configuration

 In addition to the above configuration settings, Alluxio masters need additional configuration.
-The following variable must be set appropriately in `conf/alluxio-site.properties`:
+For each master, the following variable must be set appropriately in `conf/alluxio-env.sh`:

-    alluxio.master.hostname=[externally visible address of this machine]
+    ALLUXIO_MASTER_HOSTNAME=[externally visible address of this machine]

 Also, specify the correct journal folder by setting `alluxio.master.journal.folder` appropriately.
 For example, if you are using HDFS for the journal, you can add: